 (iii) Micro Credit: Provision of credit and other financial services and products of very small amounts not exceeding Rs.
-50,000 per borrower, either directly or indirectly through a SHG/JLG mechanism or to NBFC/MFI for on-lending up to Rs.
-50,000 per borrower, will constitute micro credit.
+50,000 per borrower, either directly or indirectly through a SHG/JLG mechanism will constitute micro credit.

-- (iv) Educational loans: Educational loans include loans and advances granted to only individuals for educational purposes up to Rs.
-10 lakh for studies in India and Rs.
-20 lakh for studies abroad, and do not include those granted to institutions. - (v) Housing loans: Loans up to Rs.
-20 lakh to individuals for purchase/construction of dwelling unit per family (excluding loans granted by banks to their own employees) and loans given for repairs to the damaged dwelling units of families up to Rs.
+(iv) Education loans: Educational loans include loans and advances granted to individuals for educational purposes up to Rs.10 lakh for studies in India and Rs.20 lakh for studies abroad, and do not include those granted to institutions.
+Loans granted to educational institutions will be eligible to be classified as priority sector advances under micro and small (service) enterprises, provided they satisfy the provisions of MSMED Act, 2006.

+(v) Housing loans: Loans up to Rs.
+25 lakh to individuals for purchase/ construction of dwelling unit per family, (excluding loans granted by banks to their own employees) and loans given for repairs to the damaged dwelling units of families up to Rs.
 1 lakh in rural and semi-urban areas and up to Rs.
 2 lakh in urban and metropolitan areas.